-Google's put equal importance on audio input, with beamforming microphones and an accelerometer that senses jaw movement to adjust the input.
-In my calls the other party reported that I sounded clear and plenty loud; I spoke at a normal volume and didn't feel the need to project or enunciate more than normal.
+Google puts equal importance on audio input, with beamforming microphones and an accelerometer that senses jaw movement to adjust the input.
+In my calls, the other party reported that I sounded clear and plenty loud; I spoke at a normal volume and didn't feel the need to project or enunciate more than normal.
 (Though there's always the awkwardness of keeping your volume correct with earbuds stuck in your ears.)
 I'm rarely relying on earbuds for phone calls, but when I'm already listening to music and have a call come in, I never want to feel like I have to take out my earbuds — with the Pixel Buds, I don't.

 Battery life is a bit behind the competition, though it isn't terribly surprising considering their size.
 Google quotes 5 hours, and I could confidently make 4 straight hours of music or podcast listening before needing to charge.
-Considering how small and light the earbuds are, and how infrequently I'm likely to wear any earbuds for over 5 hours at a time, this is fine — especially when the case provides ample recharges.
-Though oddly I noticed a few times that one earbud will drain much faster than the other, by 10-15% in some cases, and sometimes it wouldn't level out through a full discharge.
-Thankfully the case recharges the Buds quickly: you can get a couple hours back in just 10 minutes.
+Considering how small and light the earbuds are and how infrequently I'm likely to wear any earbuds for over 5 hours at a time, this is fine — especially when the case provides ample recharges.
+Though oddly, I noticed a few times that one earbud would drain much faster than the other, by 10-15% in some cases, and sometimes it wouldn't level out through a full discharge.
+Thankfully the case recharges the Buds quickly: you can get a couple of hours back in just 10 minutes.